nbaertsch/nbaertsch.github.io/_drafts/htb---spectra.md

 <br/>
 <img src="../assets/img/htb/medium/Passage/userflag.png">
 <br/>
-As expected, this is katie's password.
-We can aslo see we are part of the developer group!
+As expected, this is Katie's password.
+We can also see we are part of the developer group!

 <br/>
 <img src="../assets/img/htb/medium/Passage/init-test.png">